Stream output

 Notes

 • text/event-stream, not JSON.
 The response is raw SSE.
-Parse data: lines yourself, or use a client like eventsource-parser.
+Parse event: and data: lines per frame, or use a client like eventsource-parser.

-• Use /runs/wait when you don't need progress.
+• Use /threads/:id/runs/wait when you don't need progress.
 Streaming adds parsing complexity for callers.
-Pick /runs/stream when partial output is meaningful - long agent reasoning, token-by-token text, intermediate workflow states, planning updates, or subagent activity.
+Pick runs/stream when partial output is meaningful — long agent reasoning, token-by-token text, intermediate workflow states, planning updates, or subagent activity.

 • Retry has limits during streams.
 Once a token has been emitted, the response is committed and cannot be retried.
 See Retry for the streaming caveat.